mtx9/obsidian-calcite/README.md

 | `&` | INTERSECT |
 | `~` | SUBTRACT |

-Select all notes and substract all notes with the tag `#mathematics`.
+Select all notes and substract all notes with the tag `#mathematics`:

 ```
 [[*]] ~ [[*:#mathematics]]